douglascraigschmidt/LiveLessons/Java8/README.md

          Java fork-join framework to download multiple images from a remote server.

-. ex21 - This program shows the difference between stream sources
+. ex21 - This program shows the difference between Java streams
-         (such as List) that enforce encounter order and stream sources (such as HashSet) that do not in the context of various order-sensitive aggregate operations, such as limit() and distinct().
+         sources (such as List) that enforce encounter order and stream sources (such as HashSet) that do not in the context of various order-sensitive aggregate operations, such as limit() and distinct().

 . ex22 - This example shows how to reduce and multiply big fractions
          using the Java fork-join pool framework.